pgautoupgrade/docker-pgautoupgrade/README.md

 $ make dev
 ```

-This will take a few minutes to create the "pgautoupgrade:latest"
+This will take a few minutes to create the "pgautoupgrade:local"
 docker image, that you can use in your docker-compose.yml
 files.